The Xometry app works best with JavaScript enabled!

 Some common types of advanced ceramics are listed below:

-Silica (SiO2) is a material widely recognized for its remarkable thermal shock resistance and leachability.
+Silica, or SiO2, is renowned for its impressive thermal shock resistance and leachability.
 It is a popular choice for aerospace and energy applications for the production of investment casting shells and cores.

-Tungsten carbide items are composed of tungsten carbide particles bonded with a metal binder.
-The material is known for its ability to maintain its properties at high temperatures.
-Tungsten carbide often gets mixed with high percentages of cobalt or nickel as a second metallic phase to form materials known as "cermets."
+Tungsten carbide is known for its ability to maintain its properties at high temperatures.
+The material Tungsten carbide often gets mixed with high percentages of a metal binder, such as cobalt or nickel, which is used as a second metallic phase to form materials known as "cermets."
 Pure tungsten carbide can also be produced as an advanced technical ceramic using a high-temperature hot isostatic pressing process.
-This extremely hard and wear-resistant material is used in cutting tools, abrasive water jet nozzles, and other applications where strength and toughness are critical.
+Thanks to its hardness and wear resistance, this material is used to make products that need to be extra strong, like cutting tools, and abrasive water jet nozzles.
 However, its weight can limit its use in certain applications.

-Titanium carbide is a type of advanced ceramic that is used in cutting tools, wear-resistant coatings, and other applications that require extreme strength and hardness.
-It is composed of titanium and carbon atoms and is typically produced by heating a mixture of titanium dioxide and carbon at high temperatures.
+Used for cutting tools, wear-resistant coatings, and other applications that require extreme strength and hardness, titanium carbide is a type of advanced ceramic composed of titanium and carbon atoms.
+It’s usually made by heating a mixture of titanium dioxide and carbon at high temperatures.
 Titanium carbide is known for having stable properties even at high temperatures and in harsh environments.

-Glass-ceramics are composite materials with crystals embedded in a glassy matrix.
-These advanced ceramics are made by heating glass to a high temperature and then cooling it rapidly to form a crystalline material.
+Glass ceramics are composite materials made by mixing tiny crystals into glass.
+They’re made slightly differently than the other advanced ceramics on our list; glass is heated to a high temperature and then quickly cooled down, giving it a crystalline aesthetic.
 This unique combination of amorphous and crystalline states makes for customizable properties.
 Many varieties are especially known for their high strength, toughness, and resistance to thermal shock.

 They were initially developed for the mirrors and mounts of astronomical telescopes.
 Glass ceramics have gained wider popularity, though, and are now found in everyday products such as cooktops, cookware, bakeware, and high-performance reflectors for digital projectors.